chatkn/Foodvisor/FoodDatabase/README.md

 Database able to continuously maximize coverage and granularity of existing labeled data.

+## Context

+Two concepts:

+- **Coverage**: ratio of observed classes that are correctly categorized in ground truths, parent category included
+- **Granularity**: ratio of observed items that have distinct labels in the class structure

+Consider the following examples for an image classification problem:

+- **Coverage change**: given a certain labeling budget, your team first decides to define the class structure as follows: fruits, meat, fish, which satisfies users coverage expectations at $t$.
+Now at $t' > t$, users expects vegetables to be recognized.
+- **Granularity change**: given a certain labeling budget, your team first decides to define the class structure as follows: vegetables, fruits, meat, fish, which satisfies users granularity expectations at $t$.
+Now at $t' > t$, users expects beef and pork to be distinguished.

+Hence the new for a flexible class structure to continuously adapt to changes in user expectations, while maintaining a reasonable labeling budget.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.